cambridge-cares/TheWorldAvatar/Deploy/stacks/SpaceFinder/README.md

 Then spin up a stack called `pirmasens` on port `1990`.

 ## Filtering
-If not filtering on particular variable put in as `"'null'"` For filtering the requests should resemble the following
+If not filtering on particular variable put in as `"'null'"`.
+For filtering the requests should resemble the following
 - Filter on area only http://localhost:1990/filter-agent/filter?subs=%7B%22area%22%3A%225000%22%2C%22zonetype%22%3A%22%27null%27%22%7D
 - Filter on zone type only http://localhost:1990/filter-agent/filter?subs=%7B%22area%22%3A%22%27null%27%22%2C%22zonetype%22%3A%22%27Industry%27%22%7D